Skip to content

 { "statusCode": 400, "message": "`text` (string) is required" }

-• A successful DELETE on a tool binding returns 204 No Content.
+• A successful DELETE returns 204 No Content unless its section says otherwise.
 All other writes return the updated resource.

 Resources

-The Agent API mirrors the vocabulary of the Agent Framework.
-The following sections cover each building block of an agent, the shape of its data, and the endpoints that read and write it.
+The Agent API mirrors the vocabulary of The Agent Definition and Capabilities.
+The following sections cover each resource, the shape of its data, and the endpoints that read and write it.
+(Wire field names such as toolBindings and customTools predate the capability vocabulary and are stable — they're the API contract, not the operator model.)

 Agent